Austria lockdown: What do the new rules mean for travellers?

 Children aged 12-18 must self-isolate and register on arrival, unless they or the adult travelling with them are exempt from self-isolation, for example through vaccination.

+The Austria.info portal says: “After the end of the current lockdown, the 2-G-rule (proof of full vaccination/past infection) will be in effect again in Austria, as well as FFP2 mask requirements in many areas.”

-Unvaccinated people are already barred from visiting restaurants, hairdressers, cinemas, Christmas Markets, bars, restaurants, nightclubs, theatres and hotels – although this is largely irrelevant under the new lockdown, as everything will be closed.
+This means that, even when lockdown lifts, unvaccinated people will still be barred from visiting restaurants, hairdressers, cinemas, Christmas Markets, bars, restaurants, nightclubs, theatres and hotels.

 FFP2 face masks - the European equivalent to N95 respirator masks - are compulsory on public transport and in taxis, plus in shops, banks, bakeries, cable cars, museums, libraries, post offices, pharmacies and doctors’ offices.